+'''

-typedef void ErlNifResourceDown(ErlNifEnv env, void obj, const ErlNifPid pid, const ErlNifMonitor mo
+typedef void ErlNifResourceDown(ErlNifEnv caller_env, void obj, ErlNifPid pid, ErlNifMonitor mon);

+'''

 The function prototype of a resource down function, called on the behalf of enif_monitor_process. obj is the resource, pid is the identity of the monitored process that is exiting, and mon is the identity of the monitor.